Blog

 Congratulations!
 You’ve set up your products and pricing.
 Now it’s time to make sure you have the right data pipeline so that your CPQ has all the information it needs.

 For the CPQ system to work, it needs data on your latest discounts and deals.
-It also helps when the system can access customer data, so that it can create quotes and recommendations based on the customer’s interests.
+It helps when the system can access customer data, so it can generate quotes and recommendations based on the customer’s interests.

 It’s a good idea to put one person on your team in charge of maintaining the data.
-It’s also a best practice to run tests before you start using the CPQ company-wide.
+It’s best practice to run tests before you start using the CPQ company wide.

 You may find that the CPQ speeds up the sales cycle, or that it increases sales of certain items.
 You may also find that it increases customer loyalty so that you have more repeat business.